killoblanco/killoblanco.github.io/about.md

 ### More Information

-Aún no se que poner aqui!! :O :D :3
+Aún no se que poner aqui!! :scream: :grimacing:

 ### Escribeme